-Umbrellas and waterproof mascara are an obvious must, but consider all the details that rain may affect.
+Umbrellas and waterproof mascara are an obvious must.
+But, consider all the details that rain may affect.
 Have extra towels handy for guests and the wedding party or think about having a few hair dryers in the bathrooms.
-Choose a hairdo that’s less likely to get frizzy with all the moisture in the air and consider having a reception dress, just in case you need something dry to change into.
+Choose a hairdo that’s less likely to get frizzy with all the moisture in the air.
+Consider having a reception dress, just in case you need something dry to change into.

 Keep things cozy

-If you’re concerned about rain, consider making your reception a little cozier.
+Contemplate making your reception a little cozier if you're concerned about rain.
 You can have a hot chocolate bar or serve warm cider to keep your guests toasty.
 You can even offer blankets that guests can wrap up in.
 It may not be formal, but it’ll definitely be fun, and your chilled guests are sure to appreciate it!

 Don’t be afraid to embrace the rain